 Travelling from London to the Isle of Wight is really easy and is achievable in just 2 hours 3 minutes if travelling by train to Southampton and then by Red Jet Hi-Speed ferry to West Cowes.
 Part of the Isle of Wight's popularity since Victorian times as a place to live, work and play has been its close proximity to London so whether you come for a day, a weekend away or a week's holiday you won't spend a long time travelling.

 London to the Isle of Wight by train

-South West Trains operate up to 2 fast trains per hour from London Waterloo to Southampton Central station and onto Weymouth or Pool.
+South Western Railways operate up to 2 fast trains per hour from London Waterloo to Southampton Central station and on to Weymouth or Pool.
 The journey time on direct trains typically takes just 1 hour 14 min.
 When connecting with Red Funnel's Red Jet Hi-Speed services to West Cowes, you can reach the Isle of Wight in 2 hours 3 min.

 Example day visit itinerary (Source: National Rail Enquiries): -